iterative/dvc.org/content/docs/studio/self-hosting/configuration/git-forges/github.md

     privateKey: <GitHub OAuth App Private Key>

     # Optional
-    # This is useful in cases where Studio is on an internal
+    # This is useful in cases where DVC Studio is on an internal
     # network, but the webhook endpoint is on an external network
     # webhookUrl: https://webhook.studio.company.com/webhook/github/
 ```